wttech/aet/documentation/src/main/wiki/Dictionary.md

 a modifier that allows to extract an element from the html source (collected by the Screen Collector) by providing the id attribute or the class attribute.

 *Feature*
-a part of the AET system which covers full testing case e.g. layout - this feature consists of the Screen Collector, the screen comparator and the layout reporter module.
+a part of the AET system which covers a full testing case e.g. layout - this feature consists of the Screen Collector, the screen comparator and the layout reporter module.

 *Firefox*
-a browser the AET tool makes use of, currently the version that is used is 30 en-US.
+a browser the AET tool makes use of, currently the version that is used is 38.6.0 ESR (en-US).

 *Header Modifier*
 a modifier responsible for adding additional headers to a page.